svenzer007/Anomaly-Detection-in-Real-Time/README.md

 # Anomaly Detection in Real-Time Surveillance Videos

 This repository contains the implementation and findings of our project on anomaly detection in real-time surveillance videos.
-The work replicates and extends the methodologies presented in [Sultani et al., 2018](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018).
+The work replicates and extends the methodologies presented in [AnomalyDetectionCVPR2018-Pytorch](https://github.com/ekosman/AnomalyDetectionCVPR2018-Pytorch) and based on [Sultani et al., 2018](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018).

 ---